 This course will discuss the role of Australia in the global economy and the role of trade in the global economy.
 Beginning with a thorough examination of the idea of well-being: How should we measure it?
 How should government objectives be targeted towards well-being?
 What does the macro-economy have to do with well-being?
 From there, an extensive examination of key macro-economic statistics including gross domestic product and inflation will be undertaken.
 The role of key institutions such as the Reserve Bank of Australia in managing the national economy will be discussed as well as the relationship between economic growth, environmental sustainability, productivity and innovation.
 What exactly is the role of government in each of these areas?

-See related course: Beginner’s guide to microeconomics for the public sector
+See related courses: Beginner’s guide to microeconomics for the public sector and Beginner’s guide to economics for the public sector.

 Group discounts available.